 I received a review copy as part of the blog tour in exchange for an honest review.
 It has not affected my opinions.

-Genre: Fantasy Age Range: Adult Star Rating: 4 stars Series: yes - first in trilogy
+Genre: literary dystopia Age Range: Adult Star Rating: 3 stars Series: standalone

 Synopsis taken from Goodreads.
 Add to your shelves here.